-From time to time, CIBC makes written or oral forward-looking statements within the meaning of certain securities laws, including in this Annual Information Form, in other filings with Canadian securities regulators or the U.S. Securities and Exchange Commission and in other communications.
-These statements include, but are not limited to, statements CIBC makes about the operations, business lines, financial condition, risk management, priorities, targets, ongoing objectives, strategies and outlook of CIBC for 2007 and subsequent periods.
-Forward-looking statements are typically identified by the words "believe," "expect," "anticipate," "intend," "estimate" and other similar expressions or future or conditional verbs such as "will," "should," "would" and "could."
-By their nature, these statements require CIBC to make assumptions and are subject to inherent risks and uncertainties that may be general or specific.
-A variety of factors, many of which are beyond CIBC's control, affect the operations, performance and results of CIBC and its business lines, and could cause actual results to differ materially from the expectations expressed in any of CIBC's forward-looking statements.
-These factors include: the possibility that the proposed FirstCaribbean International Bank transaction does not close when expected or at all, or that CIBC and Barclays Bank PLC may be required to modify aspects of the proposed transaction to achieve regulatory approval; legislative or regulatory developments in the jurisdictions where CIBC operates; amendments to, and interpretations of, risk-based capital guidelines and reporting instructions; the resolution of legal proceedings and related matters; the effect of applying future accounting changes; changes in CIBC's estimates of reserves and allowances; changes in tax laws; that CIBC's estimate of its sustainable effective tax rate will not be achieved; political conditions and developments; the possible effect on CIBC's business of international conflicts and the war on terror; natural disasters, public health emergencies and other catastrophic events; reliance on third parties to provide components of CIBC's business infrastructure; the accuracy and completeness of information provided to CIBC by clients and counterparties; intensifying competition from established competitors and new entrants in the financial services industry; technological change; global capital market activity; interest rate and currency value fluctuations; general economic conditions worldwide, as well as in Canada, the U.S. and other countries where CIBC has operations; changes in market rates and prices which may adversely affect the value of financial products; CIBC's success in developing and introducing new products and services, expanding existing distribution channels, developing new distribution channels and realizing increased revenue from these channels; changes in client spending and saving habits; and CIBC's ability to anticipate and manage the risks associated with these factors.
-This list is not exhaustive of the factors that may affect any of CIBC's forward-looking statements.
-These and other factors should be considered carefully and readers should not place undue reliance on CIBC's forward-looking statements.
-CIBC does not undertake to update any forward-looking statement that is contained in this Annual Information Form or in other communications.
+From time to time, we make written or oral forward-looking statements within the meaning of certain securities laws, including in this Annual Information Form, in other filings with Canadian securities regulators or the U.S. Securities and Exchange Commission and in other communications.
+These statements include, but are not limited to, statements we make in the "Three Year History" section as well as statements we make about our operations, business lines, financial condition, risk management, priorities, targets, ongoing objectives, strategies and our outlook for 2008 and subsequent periods.
+Forward-looking statements are typically identified by the words "believe", "expect", "anticipate", "intend", "estimate" and other similar expressions or future or conditional verbs such as "will", "should", "would" and "could".
+By their nature, these statements require us to make assumptions and are subject to inherent risks and uncertainties that may be general or specific.
+A variety of factors, many of which are beyond our control, affect the operations, performance and results and could cause actual results to differ materially from the expectations expressed in any of our forward-looking statements.
+These factors include: credit, market, liquidity, strategic, operational, reputation and legal, regulatory and environmental risk; legislative or regulatory developments in the jurisdictions where we operate; amendments to, and interpretations of, risk-based capital guidelines and reporting instructions; the resolution of legal proceedings and related matters; the effect of changes to accounting standards, rules and interpretations; changes in our estimates of reserves and allowances; changes in tax laws; that our estimate of sustainable effective tax rate will not be achieved; political conditions and developments; the possible effect on our business of international conflicts and the war on terror; natural disasters, public health emergencies, disruptions to public infrastructure and other catastrophic events; reliance on third parties to provide components of our business infrastructure; the accuracy and completeness of information provided to us by clients and counterparties; the failure of third parties to comply with their obligations to us and our affiliates; intensifying competition from established competitors and new entrants in the financial services industry; technological change; global capital market activity; interest rate and currency value fluctuations; general economic conditions worldwide, as well as in Canada, the U.S. and other countries where we have operations; changes in market rates and prices which may adversely affect the value of financial products; our success in developing and introducing new products and services, expanding existing distribution channels, developing new distribution channels and realizing increased revenue from these channels; changes in client spending and saving habits; and our ability to anticipate and manage the risks associated with these factors.
+This list is not exhaustive of the factors that may affect any of our forward-looking statements.
+These and other factors should be considered carefully and readers should not place undue reliance on our forward-looking statements.
+We do not undertake to update any forwardlooking statement that is contained in this Annual Information Form or in any communication except as required by law.